AyazHashem/Flashcard-SaaS/README.md

 The file is unable to run online, but works when run locally, be sure to create an .env.local for the Llama API, as well as Stripe and Clerk APIs.

+This project is a basic flashcard generator.
+Users may enter a prompt and 10 flashcards will be generated according to the prompt.
+The flashcards are made using the help of AI.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started